E-scooters

 The ALA strongly supports government and insurance companies reforming their respective legislative and policy frameworks to ensure that those who are injured by or while riding e-scooters are protected and adequately compensated.

-In August 2024, the ALA made a submission to the NSW Parliament reiterating our position on the urgent need for these reforms as part of the Portfolio Committee No. 6 - Transport and the Arts’ inquiry into the use of e-scooters, e-bikes and related mobility options.
+The ALA has been advocating for these reforms, including in Victoria in the lead-up to the Victorian Election in 2022 and in NSW where the ALA made a submission to the NSW Parliament in August 2024 reiterating our position on the urgent need for these reforms as part of the Portfolio Committee No. 6 - Transport and the Arts’ inquiry into the use of e-scooters, e-bikes and related mobility options.

 • The recent spate of serious injuries